Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Problem Formulation

 \item \textbf{Item Utility.} Items aim to obtain effective exposure and long-term visibility across recommendation opportunities.
 We quantify the realized item-side gain $U_{\text{item}}$ using the \textit{Expected Item Utility (EIU)}:

-where $v(\cdot)$ models position-dependent exposure probability following a logarithmic decay, and $\text{CTR}(u,i)$ denotes the predicted interaction likelihood.
+where $v(\cdot)$ models position-dependent exposure probability following a logarithmic decay, and $\text{CTR}(u,i)$ denotes the predicted click-through probability.
 In our implementation, $\text{CTR}(u,i)$ is estimated by applying a sigmoid transformation to the cosine similarity between user and item semantic embeddings.
 The cumulative item utility is aggregated across users and sequential recommendation rounds.

 \item \textbf{Platform Utility.} The platform aims to regulate exposure allocation and mitigate group-level bias across the recommended items.
 We denote the platform utility as $U_{\text{platform}}(\Pi)$, where $\Pi$ aggregates ranking outcomes over users and time.
 In practice, platform-level fairness is quantified using Distributional Group Unfairness (DGU) and Maximal Group Unfairness (MGU) \cite{flower}, which measure the discrepancy between the exposure distribution of item groups in top-$K$ recommendation results and their historical distribution in the training data.